 Plan-B is honored to partner with The David Ross Fetzer Foundation for Emerging Artists to produce one play each season by a Utah playwright age 35 or younger, in memory of our dear friend Davey, who created roles in three Plan-B productions between 2008-2012.

 Plan-B is the proud recipient of many awards, including:

-- Transgender Education Advocates (TEA) of Utah's Organization of the Year Award (2010)
+- Transgender Education Advocates of Utah's Organization of the Year (2013)

-- Human Rights Campaign's Equality Award for Organization of the Year (2011)
+- Human Rights Campaign's Equality Award - Organization (2011)